francobg7/santa-marta/README.md

-# 🏡 SANTA-MARTA – Professional PDF Generator for Farmland Listings
+# 🏡 SANTA-MARTA – Professional PDF Generator

 This project generates **professional PDFs** for farmland sales with detailed information, a photo gallery, and direct contact links to Google Drive.